marthinwurer/TournamentRecorder/README.md

     $ pip install -r requirements.txt

 	This commands downloads all the requirement packages listed in requirements.txt For Windows users, the referenced mysql-client in the file does not play well.
 	Thus you may delete it if is an issue

-Configure the server by modifying the database hostname, username, and password in the server file.
+Configure the client and server by creating a config.json file.
+A default one is:

+    {
+      "dbserver": "localhost:5000",
+      "dbusername": "root",
+      "dbpassword": "root",
+      "clientserver": "ttdbserver.student.rit.edu:5000"
+    }

+dbserver is the database server, dbusername and password are the username and password, and clientserver is the server that the client will attempt to connect to.

+To first set up the database, run

+    $ python ./src/dbsetup.py

 To start the server, export the path to the server python file, and then run it.

     $ export FLASK_APP=./src/server.py